Pittsburgh Travel Guide

 Nothing beats Pittsburgh's Strip District for a night out.
 This funky section of the city is walkable making it easy to try a few places in one night.
 Hot spots include Prive Ultra Lounge, and Altar Bar where dance floors are plentiful and VIP bottle service is an option for the high roller.
 And if you love a good dive bar, don't miss The 31st Street Pub because it can't be beat for rock 'n' roll.

-Caution: Hot spots get crowded; arrive a little early so you're sure to get in.
+Hot Tips: Hot spots get crowded; arrive a little early so you're sure to get in.

 Where to Shop